 Most of the thoughts you’ll think today are the same thoughts you thought yesterday, and the day before that, and every day.

 So our emotions MUST match our thoughts, and our thoughts MUST match our emotions.

 This is one of the Natural Laws that govern us as human beings.

 And exactly what are emotions?
 (If you answered “feelings” you would be close.)

 Emotions are based on the memory of a past event that caused a specific physical feeling in the body.
 When something causes a particular feeling in your body – what someone said or did, a TV show or story you read, anything really – your database is consulted, looking for a match.

 “Ahh, when Stomach was feeling this particular kind of queasy, it was when that person hurt me.
 I was terrified.
 Therefore, queasy = terrified.
 I’m terrified.
 Now initiating production of stress chemicals.”

-Yes, that was futuristic robot-speak.
-And yet, fairly accurate, except that it’s pretty much instantaneous, and totally unconscious.
+Yes, that was supposed to sound like futuristic robot-speak.
+And it’s fairly accurate, except that it’s pretty much instantaneous, and totally unconscious.

 And here’s the deal: